Skip to content

 In 1985 troubles were brewing for the New Zealand wine industry overall.

-Marlborough wasn’t immune to those troubles and when it was decided that a glut of wine was threatening everyone, the Government agreed to fund a vine pull.
+Marlborough wasn’t immune to those troubles and when it was decided that a glut of wine was threatening everyone, the Government agreed in 1986 to fund a vine pull.

 The Roses re-planted with varieties such as Sauvignon Blanc and Chardonnay.